Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: Introduction

 \section{Introduction}

-Gapped topological phases of matter such as topological insulators\cite{xlsc11,mzkane10} or topological superconductors\cite{ReadGreen2000,xlsc09} have nontrival band structures and novel transport properties.
+Gapped topological phases of matter such as topological insulators\cite{xlsc11,mzkane10,ravjzaa13} or topological superconductors\cite{ReadGreen2000,xlsc09} have nontrival band structures and novel transport properties.
 Some gapless materials called the topological semimetals also exhibit anomalous transport phenomena such as the negative magnetic resistance effect \cite{negmagresist16,negmagresist20} and the so-called planar Hall effect\cite{planahallef17}.
 Typical examples include the well studied Dirac semimetals and Weyl semimetals, whose low-energy physical properties are similar to the Dirac fermions and Weyl fermions in high energy physics, respectively.
 Furthermore, some low-energy quasiparticles in condensed matter have no counterpart in high energy physics, such as the semimetals with nodal lines or quadratic nodal points which have also attracted lots of interests.
-The nodal point/line structures are characterized by high degrees of degeneracy ($d\geq$4).
-Away from the nodal points/lines, the degrees of the degeneracy reduce to 2, which is guaranteed by the combined symmetry of spatial inversion $\mathcal{I}$ and time reversal $T$.
-This combined symmetry, noted as $\tilde T=\mathcal I T$, protects the Kramers degeneracy of the energy band in the whole BZ.
+For the systems whose magnetic point group contains the combined operation $\mathcal IT$ of spatial inversion $\mathcal{I}$ and time reversal $T$, namely, if $\{\mathcal IT |\tau_{\mathcal T}\}$ (with $\tau_{\mathcal T}$ a zero or nonzero fractional translation) is a symmetry element of the magnetic space group, then the energy band has Kramers degeneracy in the whole Brillouin zone(BZ) with the degrees of the degeneracy $d\geq 2$.
+In this case, the nodal point/line structures are characterized by high degrees of degeneracy with $d\geq$4.
 For instance, the 2 dimensional Dirac semimetal\cite{neto09} was found in honeycomb lattice such as the graphene, where the 4-fold degeneracy of the nodal point is protected by spin-rotation symmetry and the $D_{3d}$ point group symmetry.
-In 3-dimensions, the 4-fold degeneracy on the Dirac nodal points appear in spin-orbital coupled materials with nonsymmorphic space group symmetry, where the high degeneracy is protected by IPReps of the little co-groups\cite{CLKane2012}.
+In 3-dimensional spin-orbital coupled materials, the 4-fold degeneracy of the Dirac cones at the high symmetry points (HSPs) are protected by IPReps of the little co-groups.
+Especially, for certain non-symmorphic space groups, the 4-fold degeneracy is guaranteed since the lowest dimension of the IPReps of the little co-group is four\cite{CLKane2012}.